 There are 92 naturally occurring elements on Earth, and all of them have multiple isotopes.
 Hydrogen is the lightest element, with 1 proton and three isotopes with 0, 1 and 2 neutrons.
 Uranium is the heaviest naturally occurring element with 93 protons and from 135 to 148 neutrons.
 None of the uranium isotopes are stable, and only three are naturally occurring.
 The naturally occurring isotopes have half lives of from 25 million years to 4.5 billion years.
 So, although these isotopes are unstable, because they have very long half lives there still is quite a bit of uranium on Earth.
 The uranium isotopes that do not occur naturally have much shorter half lives, most measured in days, hours or minutes.

 Normal radioactive decay of uranium occurs by emission of an alpha particle (alpha radiation) from the nucleus.
-An alpha particle is essentially the same as the nucleus of a helium atom, composed of two protons and two neutrons.
-When the nucleus loses an alpha particle it changes to another element.
+An alpha particle is composed of two protons and two neutrons.
+When the nucleus loses an alpha particle it loses two protons and becomes another element.
 For example, when U238 decays, in addition to the alpha particle a new nucleus of the element thorium (Th234) is produced.
 The thorium atom is the decay product of the reaction.
 The sum of the protons and neutrons in the alpha particle and Thorium atom equals the number of particles in the original uranium atom (4 + 234 = 238).

 In the mid 1930s some German physicists discovered that it is possible to cause uranium nuclei to break up pretty much on command.
 So instead of having to wait for uranium nuclei to split, it is possible make them break up when you want them to.
 All you have to do is hit them with extra neutrons and the nuclei become more unstable, with very short half lives.